Adore2113/MarsHSim/docs/dev_log.md

 ##      07/25/2026
     ♡ I've started designing a 50-acre solar field.
 I actually chose 50 acres b/c of where I grew up.
 I can picture the size and I can definitely see that being a manageable area for this.

     ♡ Right now, the design consists of 101, 250 solar panels organized into 2,250 arrays, grouped into 50 independent control blocks of 45 arrays each.
-This should make maintenance, fault isolation, and power management much more practical than treating the entire field as one massive solar farm.
+This should make maintenance, fault isolation and power management much more practical than treating the entire field as one massive solar farm.
 I'm setting the panels

-    ♡ I plan on using electrostatic dust shields, vibration cleaning which I looed at previously as well as protective covers, and a system that sets off a scheduled flip upside down and a cover that protects the arrays from damage and extra dust buildup when they are offline and weight-sensor-triggered panel flips, that briefly flip upside down and back up after so much build up.
+    ♡ I plan on using electrostatic dust shields, vibration cleaning which I looked at previously as well as protective covers and a system that sets off a scheduled flip upside down and a cover that protects the arrays from damage and extra dust buildup when they are offline and weight-sensor-triggered panel flips, that briefly flip upside down and backup after so much build up.

     ♡ maintenance itself will consume power and temporarily take equipment offline, creating another engineering trade off for the habitat.